-The example shows that, in the long run, this not a table the restaurant would want to service.
-But Zomato Gold would allow for these and other similar customers to come back to the restaurant and receive the massive discount every time.
+The example shows that, in the long run, this is not a table the restaurant would want to serve.
+But Zomato Gold would allow for these and other similar customers to come back to the restaurant and receive a massive discount every time.
 It becomes evident why a restaurant would, as soon as it got onto Gold, get off of it.
 And this is exactly what was happening.
 The churn for restaurants on Gold was very high.
 While the Zomato team responsible for acquisition kept adding new restaurants, the restaurant retention team just couldn’t make it happen.
 Many customers saw what was happening and tweeted at Zomato about restaurants disappearing off the platform.

 Back in 2010, Groupon became the rage with offers of unbelievable discounts at restaurants and other places of entertainment.
 As a small business, it’s very hard (and expensive) to acquire customers and Groupon promised to help them do so at a cost that was reasonable.
 While Groupon went on to conquer the US market and rapidly expand globally through a mix of setting up shop in new countries and acquisitions, India spawned its own clones - Snapdeal (which acquired GrabOn), MyDala, Delivore, Taggle, Deals4you, Crazeal (which was acquired by Groupon) and a host of others.
 I must confess that I too cofounded one of these and failed miserably shutting shop in 10 months.
 But not before learning something very interesting about the industry and how the inherent model of deals, which was not sustainable, could be re-designed to be.

 Whoopey ended almost as soon as it started.
-We didn’t raise money, moved too slow because our tech was outsourced, and failed to do anything of any significance.
+We didn’t raise money, moved too slowly because our tech was outsourced, and failed to do anything of any significance.
 I was looking after vendor development and marketing.
 To get the business going, one needed a deal that was mind-bogglingly awesome.
 A deal that would bring customers in droves.
 So I decided to go to the place that had one of the highest density of businesses in the area.

 Even back in 2010, Indiranagar was bustling and a popular hangout place, but still trailing behind MG/Brigade Road and perhaps, Koramangala.
 I got off near Domlur flyover from where I’d spend the next 4-5 hours walking down the road till I reached Old Madras Road, covering 70% of the restaurants and about a dozen other businesses - a gym and an art gallery among others.

 I started with Barbeque Nation, an establishment that already had a good business going.
 They politely declined and I moved on.
-It clearly wasn’t something a business with a strong customer-base was looking to get into.
+It clearly wasn’t something a business with a strong customer base was looking to get into.
 All the others had tried getting them on board but failed.
 The next 5 restaurants said they weren’t interested primarily because they’d burned their fingers with other daily-deal websites.
 Customers descended on the restaurant in droves but almost never came back.
 The restaurant serviced these customers at a loss.
 And while it’s the norm for VC-backed companies to do so, small businesses just can’t afford it.

 Having been turned down by 6 restaurants, I was disheartened but didn’t give up.
 At the 7th restaurant, the owner was kind enough to spend time and give a quick breakdown of how his business operated.
 While he did so, the background process in my head was busy using the information to re-design a better way of doing things.
 This is what I pitched.
-I was looking for a good deal that the restaurant could afford to, or was willing to give.
-The customers redeeming this discount would be subsequently offered another discount to the restaurant, but this time around, one which was a little lesser – still good for the customer and something a restaurant could live with.
+I was looking for a good deal that the restaurant could afford, or was willing to give.
+The customers redeeming this discount would be subsequently offered another discount to the restaurant, but this time around, one which was a little lesser - still good for the customer and something a restaurant could live with.
 Customers that redeemed this, would get a third and final discount which would not be substantial, but would still get them back if they’d enjoyed their previous experiences.
 The response from the owner?
 A very happy handshake.
 He was on board.
 The idea was exciting and the model ensured sustainability thanks to the focus on retention.
-Further, I suggested having a long-term loyalty program of sorts which would always reward the customer for being a patron; this would be managed/powered by our platform.
+Further, I suggested having a long-term loyalty program of sorts that would always reward the customer for being a patron; this would be managed/powered by our platform.

 And right there, I had revamped our entire business.
 That we could never get it off the ground to test it, makes me immensely sad.
 But such is life in the B2C internet business where raising money is essential to making it.
 Of course, there are exceptions but I was straight out of college and didn’t have the privilege of a family that could sustain me indefinitely while I attempted to build this out.
 But in theory, I knew I’d gotten it right.
 From Domlur to Old Madras Road, over 60% of the restaurants wanted to get started while another 20% said they’d give it a thought.
 Only 20% didn’t want anything to do with us.
 From these restaurants, I also enquired about our competitors and learned that their vendors were drying up and very few businesses wanted to work with them.

 This should have been a lesson for Zomato Gold, but they didn’t pay heed to a business model that failed so publicly.
 One cannot alienate supply to satisfy demand.
 Now that restaurants were dropping out of Gold, Zomato tweaked their program which essentially goes back on what was promised to their customers who pay for a subscription.
 In the new system, a customer can’t always unlock Gold at a restaurant even when it is available.
 So, what is a customer paying for?
-Had Zomato launch Gold with this, they’d have found far lesser takers.
+Had Zomato launched Gold with this, they’d have found far lesser takers.
 What’s the point of an offer if one can’t use it?

 The exact program redesign is beyond the scope of this article.
 In order to redefine the program, the Zomato Gold team will need to embark on a rigorous exercise of user research, talking to customers and restaurants.

 I really do hope that they admit to the fiasco and look to rework the program.
-Until then, I will remain sceptical about buying into other Zomato subscription products.
-In fact, I’d be wary of any subscription product that violates a fundamental of business, as should you.
-After all, once the millions of dollars in funding begin to dry and the realities of building a profitable business kick in, the Zomatos of the world will go back on their words (just like governments we elect).
+Until then, I will remain skeptical about buying into other Zomato subscription products.
+In fact, I’d be weary of any subscription product that violates a fundamental of business, as should you.
+After all, once the millions of dollars in funding begin to dry and the realities of building a profitable business kick in, the Zomatos of the world will go back on their words (just like the governments we elect).